Decreasing subsequences and Viennot for oscillating tableaux: Introduction

 from above, we have

-We emphasize that the numbers appearing in the Young diagrams in \eqref{eq:UDex} are shown here only to exhibit how to obtain $\UD(\mathcal{M})$ from $w(\mathcal{M})$, and \emph{are not} part of the data of an up-down tableau.
-The up-down tableau simply consists of the sequence of Young diagrams.
+We emphasize that the numbers appearing in the Young diagrams in \eqref{eq:UDex} are shown here only to exhibit how to obtain $\UD(\mathcal{M})$ from $w(\mathcal{M})$, and \emph{are not} part of the data of an oscillating tableau.
+The oscillating tableau simply consists of the sequence of Young diagrams.
 One can reconstruct the numbering\footnote{The first box removed is $k$, the next box removed is $k-1$, and so on.
-Reading the movie backwards, one can use the reverse bumping rule to determine how to update the tableau when a box is added.} from the up-down tableau, so we often keep the numbers for convenience.
+Reading the movie backwards, one can use the reverse bumping rule to determine how to update the tableau when a box is added.}, and hence the matching $\mathcal{M}$, from the oscillating tableau $\UD(\mathcal{M})$, and we often keep the numbers for convenience.
+More generally, the theorem of Sundaram--Stanley is as follows.

-For example, suppose we perform this operation on a matching word coming from a permutation, like $2431 \bar{4} \bar{3} \bar{2} \bar{1}$.
-One obtains a special kind of up-down tableau $\UD$, where all boxes are added before any are removed.
-If the permutation corresponds under Robinson--Schensted to $(P,Q,\lambda)$, then the boxes will be added according to the tableau $Q$ and then removed according to the tableau $P$ (as the tableau $P$ agrees with the numbers labeling $\UD_k$ in this case).
-That is, $Q$ corresponds to the movie $(\UD_t)_{t=0}^k$ and $P$ to the movie $(\UD_{2k-t})_{t=0}^k$.
-In this way, the up-down tableau records the data of both $P$ and $Q$, and the Sundaram--Stanley bijection is compatible with (and thus generalizes) the Robinson--Schensted bijection.

-The following theorem of Sundaram--Stanley says that one can reconstruct the matching word $w(\mathcal{M})$ from the up-down tableau $\UD(\mathcal{M})$.